-The Battersea South Campus is an expansion of the Royal College of Art campus in Battersea delivers a formula for education, research, and entrepreneurship that explores the creative possibilities at the intersection of science, the arts, and design, and strengthens the culture of design innovation and entrepreneurialism at the Royal College of Art (RCA).
+The Royal College of Art campus in Battersea delivers a formula for education, research, and entrepreneurship that explores the creative possibilities at the intersection of science, the arts, and design.
+It is a flexible architectural solution that adapts to the constantly changing programmes of teaching and research at this 184-year-old institution, with the aim to unite and strengthen the culture of design innovation and entrepreneurialism at the Royal College of Art (RCA).

-Herzog & de Meuron, 2018
+Herzog & de Meuron, August 2021